Branding & Advertising

 • Find new optimal price \(p'_j\) for demand \(q'_j(p_j)\)

-• Discuss: What if celebrity’s threat point is to associate with a competitor?
+• Discuss: What if the celebrity’s threat point is to associate with a competitor?

 • Discuss: What if celebrity association persists multiple years?